Bacillota: Clinical significance

 Bacillota can make up between 11% to 95% of the human gut microbiome.
 The phylum Bacillota as part of the gut microbiota has been shown to be involved in energy resorption, and potentially related to the development of diabetes and obesity.
-Within the gut of healthy human adults, the most abundant bacterium: Faecalibacterium prausnitzii (F. prausnitzii), which makes up 5% of the total gut microbiome, is a member of the Bacillota phylum.
-This species is directly associated with reduced low-grade inflammation in obesity.
-F. prausnitzii has been found in higher levels within the guts of obese children than in non-obese children.

 In multiple studies a higher abundance of Bacillota has been found in obese individuals than in lean controls.
-A higher level of Lactobacillus (of the Bacillota phylum) has been found in obese patients and in one study, obese patients put on weight loss diets showed a reduced amount of Bacillota within their guts.

-Diet changes in mice have also been shown to promote changes in Bacillota abundance.
 A higher relative abundance of Bacillota was seen in mice fed a western diet (high fat/high sugar) than in mice fed a standard low fat/ high polysaccharide diet.
-The higher amount of Bacillota was also linked to more adiposity and body weight within mice.
+The higher amount of Bacillota was also correlated with more adiposity and body weight within mice.
 Specifically, within obese mice, the class Mollicutes (within the Bacillota phylum) was the most common.
-When the microbiota of obese mice with this higher Bacillota abundance was transplanted into the guts of germ-free mice, the germ-free mice gained a significant amount of fat as compared to those transplanted with the microbiota of lean mice with lower Bacillota abundance.
+When the microbiota of obese mice with this higher Bacillota abundance was transplanted into the guts of germ-free mice, the germ-free mice gained more fat than those transplanted with the microbiota of lean mice with lower Bacillota abundance.

 The presence of Christensenella (Bacillota, in class Clostridia), isolated from human faeces, has been found to correlate with lower body mass index.

+Faecalibacterium prausnitzii (F. prausnitzii) is a member of the Bacillota phylum that may have anti-inflammatory effects in humans.
+This species is associated with reduced low-grade inflammation in obesity.
+Additionally, patients with inflammatory bowel disease tend to have lower levels of F. prausnitzii.